MONICA-Project/DockerGlobalWristbandSimulation/README.md

 ${REPO_ROOT}:$ docker-compose up -d
 ```

-## Check Execution
+### Check Execution

-### COP UI Web Portal (Map)
+#### COP UI Web Portal (Map)

-On [COPUI localhost:8900](http://127.0.0.1:8900) there is the COP User Interface that runs and shows the evolution of crowd heatmap with refresh overlapped on geographic map (username: admin@monica-cop.com, password: CROWD2019!)
+On [COPUI localhost:8900](http://127.0.0.1:8900) there is the COP User Interface that runs and shows the evolution of crowd heatmap with refresh overlapped on geographic map (username: admin@monica-cop.com, password: CROWD2019!).
+Note that the first output could take some minutes before appearing.

-### Real Time Check
+#### Real Time Check

 The solution includes an instance of portainer, that should run on localhost:9000.
 Have a look on containers to check if they are correctly running or not.
 Then, it is possible to check with a client MQTT (e.g. [MQTT.fx](https://mqttfx.jensd.de/)),
 connecting on MQTT Broker on localhost:1883, subscribing to topic: ${V_APPSETTING_GOST_NAME}/Datastreams(13151)/Observations.